vinx13/vinx13.github.io/content/post/2018-08-04-gsoc-final.md

 `apply_preprocessor` mutates data of features is removed this is equivalent to the in-place mode of transformers.
 Removing them makes features much cleaner.

+`inverse_transform` is a new feature to Shogun.
+There are some transformers that are possible to support this feature, for example, `ICAConverter`, `LogPlusOne`.
+The inverse mode of these transformers are easy to implement.
+The future work will be implementing inverse mode for these transformers.

 #### Pipeline
 Pipeline is a machine that chains multiple transformers and machines.
 It consists of a sequence of transformers as intermediate stages of training or testing and a machine as the final stage.